 About Lugnason Falls

 Lugnason Falls is the most famous waterfall of the 12 waterfalls in the same location, called the Zodiac Falls.
 Depending on when you make it to the area you’ll be able to either visit all the waterfalls for a more adventure-filled visit, or just walk down the ‘easy’ path to reach Lugnason Falls.
 We aren’t too big on rope swings and seeing 12 waterfalls in a day, so we decided to just visit the most famous one.

 And it will not disappoint!
 Of course, there is something here even for you adventure junkies, but if you just want to freshen up in the water, then here is really the perfect opportunity.

 How To Get To Lugnason Falls

 Lugnason Falls are located about 15 minutes from the San Juan tourist area and the road there is very accessible.
 The easiest way to get there is by renting a motorbike through your accommodation.
 The roads in Siquijor are in great condition and there is very little traffic on the island in general.
 Once you arrive at the falls you’ll see a parking area, where you can park your motorbike for 10 PHP or $0.20 USD.
 We arrived there about an hour before sunset though, so the locals who collect the money for the parking have already gone home.

 Lugnason Falls Entrance Fee

 The entrance fee to Lugnason Falls is free.
-However they do charge 10 PHP ($0.20) for the parking.
-We arrived to the parking an hour before sunset didn’t need to pay the fee since the locals who collect the money have already gone home.
+However, they do charge 10 PHP ($0.20) for the parking.
+We arrived at the parking an hour before sunset didn’t need to pay the fee since the locals who collect the money have already gone home.